happycube/cxadc-linux3/README.md

 To use PV modify command with `/dev/cxadc0 |pv >` it will look like this when in use:

-    cat /dev/cxadc0 |pv > output.wav
+    cat /dev/cxadc0 |pv > output.raw
     0:00:04 [38.1MiB/s] [        <=>

 Open Terminal in the directory you wish to write the data this to capture 10 seconds of test samples:

-    timeout 10s dd if=/dev/cxadc0 |pv > of=out.wav
+    timeout 10s dd if=/dev/cxadc0 |pv > of=out.raw

-`dd` and `cat` can also be used to trigger captures for example:
+`dd` and `cat` can also be used to trigger captures and the `|pv >` argument enables data readout.

 Use CTRL+C to manually stop capture.

-`timeout 30s` at the start of the command will run capture for 30seconds for example.
+`timeout 30s` at the start of the command will run capture for 30 seconds for example.

 `sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set bellow.

+Note: Use with (S)VHS & LD-Decode projects .u16 for 16-bit samples and .8u for 8-bit samples should replace .raw extention this allows the software to detect the data and use it before flac compression to .vhs/.svhs & .ldf and so on.

 ## Module Parameters